-As the benefits will accrue equally to properties across the Region, this activity is will be funded by way of the Uniform Annual General Charge.
+As the benefits will accrue equally to properties across the Region, this activity is proposed to be funded by way of the Uniform Annual General Charge.
 Such a charge will be efficient and highly transparent to property owners.
-This new work is included in this LTP with additional funding of \$50,000 set aside to ensure our communities' drinking water is safe.
-This equates to 46 cents per ratepayer.
+This new work is included in this LTP with a proposed additional funding of \$50,000 set aside to ensure our communities' drinking water is safe.
+This equates to 0.46 cents per ratepayer.